Botuns/alaafia-vapi-build-challenge/README.md

-# Alafia - AI-Powered Elderly Care Companion
+# Alafia - AI-Powered Elderly Care Companion(VIBE-CODED)

 Alafia is an innovative elderly care solution that combines AI voice technology with automated wellness monitoring to provide comprehensive support for elderly individuals and their caregivers.